-- (a) A California-registered professional civil engineer or architect shall certify in the application the following. - (1) Any available base flood data has been reasonably utilized, including data from Federal, State, and County sources. - (2) The standards in section 7-9-42 have been satisfied. - (3) Applicable dry or wet floodproofing have been applied to the project. - (4) The flood carrying capacity within any altered or relocated portion of a watercourse is maintained. - (5) Electrical, heating, and plumbing equipment is designed and located to prevent water from entering or accumulating within the components during conditions of flooding. - (6) Water supply systems are designated to minimize or eliminate infiltration of floodwaters into the systems.
+- (a) A California-registered professional civil engineer or architect shall certify in the application the following. - (1) Any available base flood data has been reasonably utilized, including data from Federal, State, and County sources. - (2) The standards in section 7-9-42 have been satisfied. - (3) Applicable dry or wet floodproofing have been applied to the project. - (4) The flood carrying capacity within any altered or relocated portion of a watercourse is maintained. - (5) Electrical, heating, and plumbing equipment, including electrical panels, water heaters, and water filtration systems, is designed and located to prevent water from entering or accumulating within the components during conditions of flooding and elevated to at least one (1) foot above the base flood elevation. - (6) Water supply systems are designated to minimize or eliminate infiltration of floodwaters into the systems.